Multi-bit quantum random number generator from path-entangled single photons: Experiment

 In Fig.\,\ref{fig:MMF} we present the same result when MMF is used to couple the source with the QRNG unit.
 Since MMF does not result in a huge loss of photons, we can see that the number of photons detected begins to show saturation when the pump power crosses 15 mW.
 This is an indication of arrival of multiple photons within the detector's dead time resulting in null contributions to the counts.
 When a photon is in path-entangled state, the load on the detectors gets shared among two detectors for one-bit generation and among four detectors for two-bit generation.
 Thus, the distribution of photons among four paths increases the effective photon resolution and saturation counts by as many as 8 times in the case of two-bit.
 It can be observed from the Fig.~\ref{fig:SMF-MMF} that the usage of two detectors for generating one-bit sequences, the saturation of photon counts occurs at a higher pump power.
 Likewise, employing four detectors in order to produce two-bit sequences pushes the saturation point further.
 This enabled us to record about 80 Mbps when single photon detection saturation was seen around 28 Mcps.
-The bitrate of the setup was limited by the maximum power of the pump, and with a more powerful pump, this setup would be able to record around 150--200 Mbps before saturating the detectors.
+The bit rate of the setup was limited by the maximum power of the pump, and with a more powerful pump, this setup would be able to record around 150--200 Mbps before saturating the detectors.
+However, in the following section we will see the decrease in CHSH parameter with increase in the photon counts/sec due to increase in multi-photon detection.
+That will set the bit rate for which we can see violation of CHSH inequality.

-The output at 80 Mbps from two bit commitment, which was generated using pump power of 30 mW, passed 12 of the NIST suite tests in raw form, and could pass all 15 tests after XOR post-processing.
+The output at 80 Mbps from two bit mapping for each detected photon, which was generated using pump power of 30 mW, passed 12 of the NIST suite tests in raw form, and could pass all 15 tests after XOR post-processing.
 The visibility of the state was found to be close to 100\%.
 However, one-bit raw data with the same power passed a lesser number of tests.
 We attribute this to saturation happening at the detector affecting the visibility of the quantum state.